Towpath murders: Conviction

-The jury retired to consider their verdict on the afternoon of 2 November; they deliberated for forty-eight minutes before announcing they had reached their verdict: Whiteway was found guilty of Songhurst's murder.
+The jury retired to consider their verdict on the afternoon of 2 November; they deliberated for forty-eight minutes before announcing, at 3:25 p.m., that they had reached their verdict: Whiteway was found guilty of Songhurst's murder.
 He closed his eyes and swayed slightly as the sentence was passed, then left the courtroom in silence.

 Wandsworth Prison.
 Whiteway was executed within the grounds of this prison on 22 December 1953.

 After Whiteway had left the dock, Judge Hilbery ordered that charges against Whiteway for the murder of Christine Reed and the two separate charges of rape and assault with attempt to rape and robbery for which he had initially been arrested lie on file.

 Appeal and execution

 Whiteway did appeal his sentence; his appeal contended the trial judge had wrongly permitted the fact he had previously been arrested upon a charge of attempting to rape a 15-year-old girl to be introduced into evidence at his trial.
 The appeal was heard by the Lord Chief Justice (Lord Goddard), Mr. Justice Sellers and Mr. Justice Barry on 7 December, but was rejected the same day, with Lord Goddard describing the case as one of the "most brutal and horrifying crimes" he had encountered in many years of service and directly quoting sections of Whiteway's confession upon announcing the upholding of the sentence.
 Upon hearing the rejection of her husband's appeal, Whiteway's 18-year-old wife burst into tears and had to be assisted from the courtroom.

 Alfred Whiteway was hanged at Wandsworth Prison on 22 December 1953.
 His executioner was Albert Pierrepoint.
 One of Whiteway's last actions in life prior to walking to the gallows was to hand a Christmas card to a prison officer, asking the card be posted to his wife and infant daughters after his execution.